Healthy Carrot Muffins

 • Remove from the oven and allow to cool in the pan completely, before frosting.

-• To make the frosting, beat together the cream cheese, yogurt and maple syryp until fluffy.
+• To make the frosting, beat together the cream cheese, yogurt and maple syrup until fluffy.

 Notes

-TO FREEZE: Place muffins in a ziplock bag and store in the freezer for up to 6 months.
+TO FREEZE: Transfer muffins to a freezer-safe container and freeze for up to three months.

 Nutrition